gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 in case we are handling a special case (e.g. Built-in role, `Bot` or `Admin` impersonation).

-Additionally, if the client doesn't whether a request requires MFA or not, it will first attempt the request without it.
+Additionally, if the client doesn't know whether a request requires MFA or not, it will first attempt the request without it.
 If the server responds with `ErrAdminActionMFARequired`, the client will attempt to retry the request with MFA.